IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 2. Remap old URL Shop/Index whose controller has been refactored away to Customer/List

 3. Define a dynamic route to any controller/action

+4. Define a dynamic route that defaults to the list action if no action in the URL is provided